 I would say probably in the financial arena, the most challenging area is managing liquidity and financial position.
-And fortunately, we have an entire chapter dedicated to that in Church Finance, the new book I've written with Rich Hammar.
+And fortunately, I have an entire chapter dedicated to that in my book Church Finance.

 Are the challenges the same today as they were when you first started working with churches three decades ago?